Instant Pot Pork Tenderloin with Balsamic Apple Sauce

 - Set the Instant Pot to Sauté.

-- Meanwhile, remove silver skin from pork tenderloin using a sharp pairing knife.
-(As shown in the photo below.)
+- Meanwhile, remove silver skin from pork tenderloin using a sharp paring knife.
 Rub the seasoning and salt all over the meat.

 - To sear pork tenderloin, when the display on Instant Pot reads “HOT”, add olive oil and heat it.